Exclusive: U.S. considering discouraging some travelers from cruises - sources

 The officials, who asked to remain anonymous, said no decision has been made.
 The discussions are taking place ahead of a meeting between Vice President Mike Pence, who is in charge of leading the U.S. response to the coronavirus, and the cruise industry this weekend.

-The administration could advise some or all U.S. travelers to temporarily avoid taking cruises in the face of a growing number of coronavirus cases on cruise ships, officials said.
+The administration could advise some or all U.S. travelers to temporarily avoid taking cruises in the face of a growing number of coronavirus cases on cruise ships or potentially impose travel restrictions related to cruises, officials said.

 Pence’s office did not immediately comment.

-Shares of cruise operators turned negative after the Reuters report.
-Carnival Corp (CCL.N) dropped more than 2%, Royal Caribbean (RCL.N) fell more than 4% and Norwegian Cruise Lines (NCLH.N) stock was flat.
+Shares of cruise operators in U.S. trading turned negative after the Reuters report.
+Carnival Corp (CCL.N) and Royal Caribbean (RCL.N) shares dropped nearly 2% and Norwegian Cruise Lines (NCLH.N) stock was down nearly 1%.

 The administration is urgently debating measures aimed at reducing outbreaks on board cruise ships with several officials confirming the administration has reviewed potential restrictions on U.S. cruise ship travel.